Inline & offline digital printing primers certified for use with HP Indigo presses.

 The selection of the right paper substrate will have a major role in determining the final barrier properties of the complete packaging structure.
 Follow these guidelines to assure the best possible outcome.

-Basis WeightVerify that the selected basis weight will provide the physical strengths needed for both converting and the end use.
-Stiffness and burst are key.
+Basis WeightHigh fiber content in the paper will provide the physical strengths needed for both converting and end use.
+Stiffness and puncture strength are key.

 Striving to transform the flexible food packaging industry, Michelman collaborated with a machine manufacturer and a substrate producer in our quest to drive greater circularity through design.
 Combining the expertise of Michelman, BOBST, and UPM Speciality Papers, a new innovative solution for the creation of high-barrier, fiber-based food packaging was developed.
 The result is oneBARRIER FibreCycle, created in response to increasing pressures from legislative bodies to move away from plastics.
 Certified 94% recyclable by PTS, this solution is compatible with existing paper recycling streams.